erkobridee/angularjs-github-info/README.md

 * `grunt dev` - start server on port 1337, looking to `app` directory

-* `grunt test` - generate deploy version to `gh-pages` on `dist` directory and start server on port 1337 looking to this directory
+* `grunt prod` - generate deploy version to `gh-pages` on `dist` directory and start server on port 1337 looking to this directory

 * `grunt publish` - publish `dist` files on `gh-pages` branch